-The following Restructuring & Insolvency guidance note Produced in partnership with South Square provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note Produced in partnership with South Square provides comprehensive and up to date legal information covering:

 The order of distribution in liquidation, following the realisation of security by secured creditors (other than those with floating charges) for their benefit, is as follows:

 where liquidation occurs within 12 weeks of a moratorium, any moratorium debts and ‘priority pre-moratorium debts’ for which the company did not have a payment holiday during the moratorium but which were not paid

 expenses (including the remuneration of the liquidator (see: section 115 of the Insolvency Act 1986 (IA 1986), Insolvency (England and Wales) Rules (IR 2016), SI 2016/1024, rr 6.42, 7.108)